amirhossein-haerian/kth-api/README.md

 Please, remember to set path to match your application.

-#### What is `swagger-ui`?
+### What is `swagger-ui`?

 The `swagger-ui` package is simply used to provide a basic UI for testing the API.
 It is not directly required in the code, which means running checks like `npm-check` will claim it is unused.
 It cannot be stressed enough, **do not remove this package**!

-#### What can I customize?
+### What can I customize?

 Follow the instructions for the files and folders below.
-For any files and folders not listed, avoid editing them in a your custom project.
+For any files and folders not listed, avoid editing them in your custom project.

+- `/config`

+  Any and all configuration goes here.
+In particular you must edit the `serverSettings.js` file to match your project's proxy prefix path (e.g. `/api/node`).
+Other things you may want to edit are the environment specific files for the database connection config.

+  > **Important:**
+  > Remember not to put any sensible data into serverSettings.js.
+Secrets should be always be read from environment variables or the file "/.env".

-- `server/models/`
+- `/server/models`

   Anything in this folder can be edited to fit your project.
 You can safely remove the `sample.js` file and add your own mongoose-based schemas and models.

-- `server/init/routing/sampleRoutes.js`
+- `/server.js`

-  This file contains routing config for the sample controller.
-  You can either rename or remove this file.
-Other files in this folder should only be edited in the template project.
+  Along with many other things, this file contains the routing config for the sample controller.
+Most of the content should only be edited in the template project.
 The paths for the routes come from the `swagger.json` file.

-- `server/controllers/sampleCtrl.js`
+- `/server/controllers/sampleCtrl.js`

   This file contains the sample controller.
 You can either rename or remove this file.
 You can add your own controllers to this folder.
 Remember to add your custom controllers to the `index.js` file.

-- `swagger.json`
+- `/swagger.json`

   This file contains the API configuration and documentation.
 You should add your own paths to this file.
-See the [Swagger website][swagger] for documentation on the `swagger.json` format.
+See the [Swagger website](https://swagger.io/) for documentation on the `swagger.json` format.

-- `start.sh` and `stop.sh`

-  Make sure to update the project name in these files.

-- `package.json`
+- `/package.json`

   Update the project name and add any dependencies you need.
 Excluding the testing scripts, avoid editing the scripts.

-- `server/server.js`

-  Add additional startup code to the init callback.

-- `test/`

-  As explained below, you can completely remove all tests if you like.
-If you want to use testing in your project, here's the recommended place to put your test files.

-- `server/lib/`

-  Here you can put custom code that does not fit in any other place.
-Though do not edit the `routing.js` file.

-- `config/`

-  Any and all configuration goes here.
-In particular you must edit the `commonSettings.js` file to match your project's proxy prefix path (i.e. `/api/node`).
-Other files you may want to edit are the environment specific files for the database connection config.
-Finally the `localSettings.js` file should never be checked into source control as it's used to contain sensitive information.
-You can also override other settings in this file.

-- `.gitignore`

-#### Common errors
+## Common errors

+### useSsl

 When trying to run node-api as a standalone you might encounter the following error: